EvanVerity/EvanVerity/README.md

 - 👋 Hi, I’m @EvanVerity
--  My email is evan.verity@wsu.edu
+-  My school email is evan.verity@wsu.edu
 - 👀 I’m interested in game design
 - 🌱 I’m currently studying for a Bachelors in Computer Science
 - 📫 How to reach me: contact me here